jsdelivrbot/ReduxBlogApp-1/MY_README.md

 All requests require a unique key parameter.
 The key provides a simple authentication and ensures that your posts are kept in a separate bucket from other users.

-No need to apply for a key, just create one:
+No need to apply for a key, just create a unique one:

     reduxblog.herokuapp.com/api/posts?key=1a2b3c